SWECO BUILDING STANDARDS GUIDANCE NOTE

 Introduction

-This guidance note is aimed to assist Sweco Registered Building Inspectors (RBI) in verifying the clients view that the building work proposed is an Independent Section, in that it does not form part of or impact the Higher Risk section of the overall building.
+This guidance note is aimed to assist Sweco Registered Building Inspectors (RBI) and Duty Holder Support in verifying the clients view that a section of a completed Higher Risk Building (HRB) is an Independent Section, in that it does not form part of or impact the Higher Risk section(s) of the overall building.

 It is important that the RBI follows the principle that the client provides their documented view as to why the proposed work is independent for verification as part of the statutory process.